-While each team may have differing tasks to complete and roles to play, they all support the KPIs in their own way.
+While each team may have different tasks to complete and roles to play, they all support the KPIs in their own way.
 Understanding the role of KPIs in project management can help build team synergy and provide a framework for the data collection needed to keep track of organizational project success.

-What makes a good KPI for Project Management?
+What Makes a Good KPI for Project Management?

 Key performance indicators consist of the most important performance goals across all aspects of team involvement in a project.
 Effective KPIs should be:

 - Agreed upon by all parties before the project begins